Bappa Rawal

 Bappa Rawal, also known as Kālabhoja, was the ruler of the Guhila Rajput dynasty in the Kingdom of Mewar.
 While the early Guhila chiefs are mentioned in inscriptions, Bappa Rawal is identified as the first major ruler of Mewar region in the later chronicles and bardic traditions.
-He is credited in the chronicles with repelling Arab invasion in north-western India.
+He is credited in the chronicles with repelling the Arab invasions in north-western India.

 Literary accounts

-According to the 15th century text Ekalinga Mahatmya (also called Ekalinga Purana), Bappa was the ninth descendant of the Guhila dynasty's founder Guhadatta.
+According to the 15th-century text Ekalinga Mahatmya (also called Ekalinga Purana), Bappa was the ninth descendant of the Guhila dynasty's founder Guhadatta.
 The text credits him with establishing the Mewar Kingdom in 728 CE, and with building the Eklingji temple.